Blow-ups and the quantum spectrum of surfaces: Introduction

 Our main result confirms (a slightly refined version of) this expectation for surfaces $X$.
-For its precise statement, let $X_{\min}$ be a minimal model of the surface $X$, so that $X$ can be obtained from $X_{\min}$ by blowing up a finite number $r$ of points.
-Our main result compares the spectrum of $K$ constructed from $QC(X)$ with the spectrum of $K_{\min}$ constructed from $QC(X_{\min})$.
-The latter spectrum is parameterized by
+For its precise statement, let $X_{\min}$ be a minimal model of the surface $X$, so that $X_r= X$ can be obtained from $X_{\min}$ by blowing up a finite number $r$ of points.
+Our main result compares the spectrum of $K_r$ constructed from $QC( X_r)$ with the spectrum of $K_{\min}$ constructed from $QC(X_{\min})$.
+As we will see, $QC(X_{\min})$ is defined over